fru-io/docs-live/docs/getting-started.md

 The `status > webStatus > urls` section of the output will display the preview url for your site.
 Visit this link to confirm that your code has been imported.
 For example, `https://my-site.my-org.sites.ddev.live/`.

 ## Import a database and files
 Upload any existing content for your project using the database export archive and files directory as mentioned in the section ["You will need"](#you-will-need), above.
 For more on asset backup and restore please see the [FAQs](https://dash.ddev.com/docs/faqs/).

 Uploading files or a database will trigger an instance that performs the task on DDEV-Live.
 Keep an eye out for the instance name that is displayed as your local command finishes.
-For example, the instance name for a `ddev-live push files` will look be contained in the line `Initiated files restore: <org>/<site>-<id>`.
+For example, the instance name for `ddev-live push files` will be contained in the line `Initiated files restore: <org>/<site>-<id>`.
 You can use the instance name in subsequent describe commands to see status.
 1. First, upload your database archive to the site environment.
 ```
 ddev-live push db <org>/<site> <path>